Browse: BuenosTours › Buenos Aires Guide › Local › Famous Figures › Jorge Luis Borges

 Upon arriving at Galerias Pacifico, bustling shoppers surrounded me on their way to the next high-end clothing store.
 Ugh.
 I asked an information desk about this “Centro Borges,” and the receptionist told me to go to the top floor.
 I continued on, certain I was wasting my Borges afternoon in a packed mall.

 Opened in 2003, the Centro Cultural Borges is an incredibly pleasant surprise.
 It is the closest place Buenos Aires has to a museum for him.
 On the top floor of the Galerias Pacifico, which is in a beautiful, French-style building, is the Centro.
 It’s so quiet I quickly forgot I was in a mall.
 There’s a room dedicated to the life and work of Borges, and several other rooms that host paintings of famous artists and photographers.
-Painter Diego Torres currently has a collection of his brilliantly colored paintings of famous women on display (above, Evita).
-An impressive exhibit of photographs by Tina Modotti occupies another gallery room.
+On display was a collection of brilliantly colored paintings of famous women by Diego Torres (above, Evita).
+An impressive exhibit of photographs by Tina Modotti occupied another gallery room.

 The room dedicated to Borges has a few original pages of the transcript from “The Aleph,” arguably his most famous work.
 Several of his famous quotes adorn the white plaster walls too.
 The front page of La Nacion, a respected newspaper, from the day Borges died is framed.
 He covered nearly the entire page.
 One wall lists many important Borges places in Buenos Aires – old apartments, offices, cafes he frequented – along with interesting facts.
 For instance, at his apartment Anchorena 1672, where Borges lived from 1938-43, he wrote the short story “Las Ruinas Circulares.”
 Although born in an apartment at Tucuman 838, Borges spent his childhood at his grandparents house in Palermo at Serrano 2135, a street that is now named in his honor.